 Why Invest:

-A standout option for investors seeking a blend of capital growth and income, especially in the high-yield suburbs of the Brisbane unit market.
+A standout option for investors seeking a blend of capital growth and income.
+Units in Chermside offer particularly strong returns with fast leasing times.

 2. Carina Heights

 Situated just 7km southeast of the Brisbane CBD, Carina Heights is a gentrifying inner-east suburb attracting young families and professionals.
-With new cafes, parks, and boutique developments emerging, it's fast becoming a lifestyle hotspot.
+With new cafes, parks, and boutique developments emerging, it's fast becoming a lifestyle hotspot — benefiting from its position between the CBD and the popular Camp Hill/Coorparoo precinct.

 Why Invest: